wetransform-os/ProMCDA/README.md

 - scores ar always calculated for all the different pairs of normalization/aggregation functions (see also next paragraph)

 The configuration file can trigger a run with or without uncertainty on the indicators.
-This is implicitly set in the `marginal_distribution_for_each_indicator` parameter: if the marginal distributions are all *exact*, then the run is without uncertainty;
+This is implicitly set in the `marginal_distribution_for_each_indicator` parameter: if the marginal distributions are all *exact*, then the run is without robustness;
 if instead the marginal distributions are also other than *exact*, it means that the indicator values can be randomly sampled from those PDFs.
-- `configuration_without_uncertainty.json`
+- `configuration_without_robustness.json`
   - no uncertainty relative to the indicators is considered, however one can
-    - see the variability caused by using different pairs of normalization/aggregation functions
+    - see the sensitivity caused by using different pairs of normalization/aggregation functions
-    - turn on the variability due to added randomness to the weights (optional)
+    - turn on the robustness analysis associated with the added randomness to the weights (optional)
-- `configuration_w_uncertainty.json`
+- `configuration_w_robustness.json`
-    - uncertainty relative to the indicators is considered, together with
+    - the uncertainty relative to the indicators is considered, together with
-    - the variability caused by using different pairs of normalization/aggregation functions
+    - the sensitivity caused by using different pairs of normalization/aggregation functions

 ### Requirements
 ```bash